Mike Martin (British politician): Business

 After leaving the army, Martin became a research director, working for a risk management company in Somaliland and Myanmar (formerly Burma).
 During his tenure, he started up a new division that assisted multinational clientele to develop a strategy to navigate the political and cultural intricacies of emerging markets.

 International NGO

 Later, Martin worked for international NGO Common Purpose in senior global management positions for two years.

 UK Foreign Office

 Martin also briefly worked at the Foreign Office.

+Writing

+Martin has authored a number of books on conflict, psychology and travel that have been translated and sold internationally.
+In 2014, Martin published An Intimate War, which was also translated into Russian.
+In 2016, he published Crossing the Congo, which was translated into German.
+In 2018, Martin published Why We Fight, which was translated into Estonian.
+Martin’s most recent work How to Fight a War was published in Russia, Germany, Taiwan, Brazil, South Africa, and South Asia.

+Royalties from An Intimate War are given to charities that support education in Afghanistan and mental health support for British service personnel.

 Expeditions

 Crossing the Congo

+Martin and the group uses a bamboo raft to cross the Ngali River in the Democratic Republic of Congo.

 In 2013, Martin traversed the Congo River Basin alongside two friends in a D-reg Land Rover.
 Having completed the 2,500-mile journey between the Western capital Kinshasa to Juba in South Sudan, the group believes that they were the first to drive across the Democratic Republic of Congo independently in a car since 1960.
 They later wrote and published an account of their journey Crossing the Congo: over land and water in a hard place in which they described being imprisoned by Congolese soldiers, AK47s being pointed into their necks and avoiding kidnap from the Lord’s Resistance Army.
 They also had to build rafts to float their land rover across rivers.